 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in Kenya (Nairobi).
-Our distinguished contact with the authority in Kenya (Nairobi), our good relationship to Communications Authority of Kenya as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Kenya trouble-free and cost-effective.
+Our distinguished contact with the authority in Kenya (Nairobi), our good relationship to Communications Authority of Kenya (CAK), Communications Commission of Kenya (CCK), as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Kenya trouble-free and cost-effective.